What is Bioactive?

 There are many other suitable species that can be used as a Clean Up Crew in your setup, but it is important to research what will work well in the type of environment you are creating.
 We are happy to help advise on this.

-Now that you are producing all of those nutrients, what better way to use them up then by adding live plants.
+Now that you are producing all of those nutrients, what better way to use them up by adding live plants.

 Live plants not only look great, they provide hiding areas for your pets, aid in your pets natural behaviours (such as some dart frog species using bromeliads to lay their eggs/ raise tadpoles in), and they can help to increase humidity.